 Where to stay: In the Wind Hostel & Guesthouse has everything from dorms to family rooms at prices that are hard to beat.

-Where to eat: Along La Calle, Mr Veggie and El Búho offer creative vegan and vegetarian fare; Monster Pizza speaks for itself.
+Where to eat: Along La Calle, Mr Veggie and El Búho offer creative vegan and vegetarian fare; the offerings at Monster Pizza are self-explanatory.